Isaac Paredes Player Props: Rays vs. Giants

-Isaac Paredes -- .147 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the San Francisco Giants, with Ryan Walker on the hill, on August 14 at 9:45 PM ET.
+Isaac Paredes -- with an on-base percentage of .279 in his past 10 games, 74 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the San Francisco Giants, with Jakob Junis on the hill, on August 15 at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-6) against the Giants.

 Isaac Paredes Game Info & Props vs. the Giants